-It is important to realize that with timely diagnosis and treatment, kidney cancer can be cured.
-If found early, the survival rate for patients with kidney cancer ranges from 79 to 100 percent.
-More than 100,000 survivors of kidney cancer are alive in the United States today.
+It is important that you know that with a timely diagnosis and treatment, kidney cancer is a very survivable condition.
+If it is found early, the survival rate for kidney cancer ranges from between 79 to 100%.
+There are more than 100,000 survivors of kidney cancer in the USA today.